Doormann/Tracks-and-Treads-Management-System/README.md

 5. **Inventory tread checker**: Do you have too many tracks?
 Or do you want to keep a collection of tracks that correspond to their owners?
 The button uses edge detection and other technologies to match what is in inventory to what you find in the field.
 It will give you a score out of 500 on the probability it is your image in inventory (self-analysis is always required so do not rely on this tool for total accuracy).
 It keeps a record of the tracks that you acquire and updates the data in the SQL database file accordingly.
 It allows you to verify accuracy and keeps memory of those tracks made in different environments and it "learns" the more images you provide.
 ![image](https://github.com/user-attachments/assets/baae3b30-46db-4ffa-a9f1-0fcc9f3218af)

+If you verify that "no" the image is not correct it will then ask to give it a correct answer (Name, shoe size, etc.) which will then be recorded in the database.

 ## Installation
 Download the release here: https://github.com/Doormann/Tracks-and-Treads-Management-System/releases/tag/TTMS.exe Or